DEAP/deap/doc/overview.rst

 it will be possible to call the function :func:`toolbox.population` to instantly create a population.
 More initialization methods
-are found in the :ref:`creating-types` tutorial and the various :ref:`examples`.
+are found in the :doc:`tutorials/basic/part1` tutorial and the various :ref:`examples`.

 Operators